rodrigorodrigues/microservices-design-patterns/README.md

 Most of the services are in `Java + Spring Boot 2 + MongoDB` but there are others using `NodeJS, Kotlin, Python and Go`.

-The web application is using `React`.
+The web application is using `React`

+Android App using `React Native` working in progress.

 Docker images are built in mupltiple platforms(`linux/amd64,linux/arm64`).